Western Michigan vs. San Jose State NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Western Michigan and its opponents have scored at least 63.5 points -- this matchup's over/under -- just once this season.
+- Western Michigan and its opponents have combined for 63.5 points -- this matchup's over/under -- only once this year.

-- San Jose State's games have yet to go over 63.5 points this season.
+- San Jose State has not yet combined with its opponents to score more than 63.5 points in a game this season.

-- The combined points per game average of the two teams, 51.7, is 11.8 points fewer than Saturday's over/under.
+- The two teams combine to score 51.7 points per game, 11.8 less than the total in this contest.

-- The 48.3 combined points per game that these two squads have allowed this season are 15.2 fewer than the 63.5 total in this contest.
+- The 48.3 combined points per game that these two squads have allowed this season are 15.2 fewer than the 63.5 over/under in this contest.

-- Broncos games have an average total of 60.7 points this season, 2.8 fewer than Saturday's over/under.
+- The average total in Broncos games this season is 60.7, 2.8 points fewer than Saturday's total of 63.5 .

-- The 59.5 PPG average total in Spartans games this season is 4.0 points fewer than this game's over/under.
+- In 2021, games involving the Spartans have averaged a total of 59.5 points, 4.0 fewer than this game's set over/under.

 Western Michigan Stats and Trends